 Tenure-track, nontenure track, or emeritus faculty; clinical faculty; research faculty; and librarians at the University of Michigan are eligible to apply.
 Applicants are encouraged to include students in project plans, but the principal investigator may not be a student.
 Members of the institute’s executive committee are not eligible to submit applications.

-Submit proposal using the form below.
-You will also need to attach a single file (pdf, txt, rtf, doc, or docx) with the following information:
+Submit your proposal using the application form below.
+You will need to attach a single file (pdf, doc, or docx) with the following information:

-- roles of any collaborators on the project
+- Project Statement* outlining the goals of the project, plan for conducting the project, and roles of any collaborators on the project

-- Proposals must include a plan for evaluating the proposed outcomes of the project.
+- Formal evaluation plan* for evaluating the proposed outcomes of the project.